adamrudolf-becube/libitum-test/README.md

 ### Disclaimer on performance

 This application is not optimized for performance.
 This is for two reasons: first of all, this is not a production environment and is exremely small anyway, I don't expect any performance issues.
-Secondly, since this is for demonstration purposes I preferred clean, structured design to performance.
+Secondly, since this is for demonstration purposes I preferred clean, structured design over performance.
 Collecting all CSS to one file, minifying CSS and JS, and render React server side would be some of the examples I would have done differently in a bigger and real project.

 ## Design